 - Show 3D axes at the borders of the object containing rulers showing the physical distance in each direction by clicking the Axes Grid checkbox under the View options. - Make objects transparent by changing their Opacity parameter.
-An opacity parameter of 1 is completely opaque, a parameter of 0 is completely invisible, and values in between are varying degrees of see through. - The default configuration of lights in a 3D rendering are positioned to provide a natural shading to best show the structure of objects.
-If you want to change the lighting (for example, to brightly show a flat surface facing the camera), you can click the Edit button under the Lights option (an advanced property).
+An opacity parameter of 1 is completely opaque, a parameter of 0 is completely invisible, and values in between are varying degrees of see through.

 From the previous exercises you have noted that some visualization operations (but not all) require pressing the Apply button before seeing the effect of the change.
 This apply button serves an important function.
 When visualizing large data, which ParaView is designed to do, simple actions like creating an object or changing a parameter can take a long time.
 Thus this two phased approach allows you to establish all the visualization parameters for a particular action before enacting an operation (by hitting Apply).
 However, when dealing with small data, operations complete near instantaneously, so the process of hitting Apply becomes redundant.
 In these cases, you may wish to turn on auto apply.